malinthaprasan/clover-example/README.md

 The generated site for this example is available here:

 ## Things to note:

 "clover-maven-plugin" is included in the build sections of the service module.
 This is responsible for analysing the source code, instrument the source with clover specific instructions to track the code that are being executed.
 From this analysis, it creates a database.
-Here we specify the <cloverDatabase> location where the database is created.
+Here we specify the `<cloverDatabase>` location where the database is created.

-We also specify the <numClients> as 1, which indicates that the tests are being exectuted by 1 remote clients.
+We also specify the `<numClients>` as 1, which indicates that the tests are being exectuted by 1 remote client.

 ``` xml